top of page

 We run a wild bird shoot on our farm, so we don’t release any birds.
 The bags tend to be small and reflect how the pheasants and partridges have bred during the spring and early summer.
 Nearly every field on the farm offers habitat which is specially designed to help the wild birds thrive.
 These areas either provide them with food and cover during the winter or insects for the chicks when they hatch in the spring.
 Rats, crows and foxes are controlled from March until July when all ground nesting birds are at their most vulnerable - a fox offers very little threat to a wild bird after the middle of July.

 We plan to hold four or five shoots during the season but keep a keen eye on not over shooting to leave enough stock for breeding.
-The wild English partridges are thriving here as reflected in our 2024 spring pair count of 136.
-Our autumn count was 587 and we have rather more than 400 wild French partridges too.
-The wet summer of 2023 was not conducive to a thriving grey partridge population and numbers were down a little bit on the previous year; nevertheless we were able to have one fine day of sport in late September and shot 70 brace of wild partridge.
-Our fingers are now firmly crossed that the spring and summer of this year is more to the liking of our wild English partridges.
+The wild English partridges are thriving here as reflected in our 2025 spring pair count of 134.
+Our autumn count was 561 and we have rather more than 400 wild French partridges too.
+Despite what seems to have been an absolutely perfect weather for partridges since April: warm and sunny with very little rain, we haven't had quite such a good year as we had originally hoped for.
+This perhaps is a lesson that Mother Nature nearly always has a trick up her sleeve we don't see coming.
+However, the wild French partridges have had a very good year and the pheasants appear to have done well too.
+Our fingers are now firmly crossed that the spring and summer of next year are to the liking of our wild English partridges.

-This graph shows the number of pairs seen each spring per km2 over the last seven years - it has increased steadily, up until this year.
+This graph shows the number of pairs seen each spring per km2 over the last seven years.

 We have now put in 12 beetle banks across our farm in the larger fields, comprising of a strip of grass (ideal nesting cover) and wild flowers or kale on both sides, providing essential over-wintering habitat for many welcome insects and spiders.
 These move into the crop in the spring and feed on crop pests.
 Beetle banks also provide habitat for species which prefer to nest in open farmland away from field boundaries, such as corn buntings, reed buntings, skylarks and mammals like harvest mice.
 Grey partridges sometimes choose them in preference to hedge banks to avoid predators.